arv/htmlimport-esmodule/README.md

 HTMLImport & ES6 Module
 ===================

-HTMLImport & ES6 Module sitting in a tree,K-I-S-S-I-N-G.
+HTMLImport & ES6 Module sitting in a tree, K-I-S-S-I-N-G.

 This is an exploration of using ES6 modules in compination with HTMLImports.